The Four Noble Truths

 • I take refuge in the DharmaDhamma (The Teachings/Truth)

-Trust the teachings as a reliable map to understanding reality and ending suffering.
-Study, reflect deeply, investigate through practice, and realize the truth for yourself.
+Trust teachings as map to end suffering.
+Study, reflect, investigate via practice, realize truth for yourself.

 • I take refuge in the SanghaSaṅgha (The Community)